iamrajiv/GSoC-2022/GSoC_2022_Work_Summary.md

   - [x] Adding Docusaurus Multi-instance support.

     > PR related to adding Docusaurus Multi-instance support can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/12](https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/12).

-  - [ ] Adding GitHub Action that can pull the docs from multiple repositories.

-  > We want a GitHub Action which can pull the docs from [https://github.com/keptn/keptn.github.io](https://github.com/keptn/keptn.github.io) to [https://github.com/keptn-sandbox/new-keptn-docs-engine](https://github.com/keptn-sandbox/new-keptn-docs-engine) repository and organize the docs accordingly.

-**NOTE:** Multiple repository docs support feature is not yet implemented completely and it is still in progress.
-As of now `Docs Multi-instance` support is added which is a`@docusaurus/plugin-content-docs` plugin.
-Adding GitHub Action which can pull the docs from multiple repositories is not yet implemented.

 ---